 F*ck Ads, Kill Paywalls, Marry Patronizing

-Ads have always been a compromise: Look at this thing because it’s what lets the thing you actually want to see exist in the first place.
+Ads have always been a compromise: Look at this thing because it’s what lets the thing you actually want to look at exist in the first place.

 By their very nature, advertisements are something for you to endure until your previously scheduled life resumes.

 No matter how clever or cute or beautiful, no matter how native the content feels, ads are guns to the head of the puppy that is your more preferred online experience…

 So three months ago, when Apple announced a new class of “content-blocking extensions” for its operating systems that would allow developers to create extensions for Safari that could “block cookies, images, resources, pop-ups, and other content”#, people were understandably pumped.
 Especially when the developer of a popular ad-blocker called Crystal reported that pages were loading nearly four times faster and using half as much bandwidth with its software enabled, all while blocking third-party scripts that would compromise privacy.
 Plus, no more ads to endure!
 No more guns to no more puppies’ heads!

 But alas, seeing as this is the internet in 2015 and everything moves at the speed of now, a well-reasoned backlash has already come roaring in.

 Because, as many a blogger has pointed out, when you block ads, you’re not actually getting rid of the guy with the gun.
 You’re just telling him you don’t care if he shoots the puppy.
 And you’re not bluffing.
 You’re looking him dead in the eye and not blinking as you click ‘block ads’ and puppy blood gets all over that jean jacket you’ve been waiting all summer to wear…